 - Applications must be written by the 4-H member(s).

-For criteria on each award, click on the appropriate link below:
+For criteria on each award, see the links below:

 Applications are due in the State 4-H office by March 1, and must be accompanied by a county nomination form

 County Medals are available to recognize 4 H members in project or activity areas who have demonstrated advanced accomplishments in a 4-H project, as well as in leadership and citizenship activities.